 We have notorious points where the police carry out their morning raids on hapless conductors who try pleading with the officers in vain.
 Places like Guru Nanak Ngara road, Riverside, and Kariokor just to name a few.
 From the look of things, it is not very hard to tell that these conductors comply with the regulations as they do not carry excess passengers, they do not pick or drop in undesignated places, they are clad in a maroon trouser and half coat and have their badges and certificates of good conduct on the ready.
 You will note that the police never ask for any documents or say a word to these conductors other than grabbing them unceremoniously from the vehicle and dragging them to a land cruiser parked in some alley.
 Their feeble protests are met with more force.
 They are held by the back of their belts their toes barely touching the ground, their knickers in a twist literally as they are frog marched to a waiting vehicle where they join other colleagues hounded together like sacks of potatoes.

 The nature of these raids is most infuriating, and you have to have plenty of callous disregard for other people’s suffering not to feel for these young men.
-Imagine them waking up at 4 or 5 am to commence their days work.
+Imagine them waking up at 4.00 or 5’00 am to commence their days work.
 Their only means to put bread on the table for their families.
-They manage to make it Nairobi before 7am something that demonstrates their unabating industriousness.
+They manage to make it to Nairobi before 7am something that demonstrates their unabating industriousness.
 Unbeknownst to them, there is some fraudulent msako going on in one of the places mentioned.
 A police vehicle is hidden in some alley like Galberobe road off Ngara road.
 A uniformed traffic police will stand in the middle of the road waving down the vehicle.
 The driver will stop thinking it is a normal routine check.
 Three or four un-uniformed officers will spring from god-knows-where and force the conductor to open the door.
 The poor guy is grabbed by the collar and pulled out of a vehicle after which they are held by the belt and marched to the hidden police car with their feet flailing in the air.
 Sometimes, they will not have given out change to a number of commuters and this will force the driver to follow them in a bid to get the money.

 You end up wasting a few crucial minutes amidst all this inconvenience.
-The driver will be forced to leave his conductors behind and you will hear him say that the conductors will not be free unless they part with minimum kes 2000.
+The driver will be forced to leave his conductor behind and you will hear him say that the hounded conductors will not be free unless they part with minimum kes 2000.
 Kes 2000 which is more than what they make on one trip considering that this a 14 seater charging kes 50 one way making it kes 700.
 How many trips have these guys been set back by the rogue officers?